bobye/100_NewMetho_CSPaper/README.md

 # 100_NewMetho_CSPaper
 100 new methodological papers in computer science (which has not yet, maybe, appeared in standard textbooks).
 The selection has been very mathematics or methodology flavored.
 Suggestions are welcomed (just send a pull request).

+__How it works?__
+  Start from one of the 100 seeding papers, and discuss its surrounding literature at a Github issue post.
+The discussion  would focus on its contribuions, caveats, related ideas and followed work.
+Discussions under an related topic can be managed by a milestone, and inactive ones/issues might be closed.
+The discussion of each paper may also highlight its relations with state-of-the-art approaches today.

 Current Counts: **93**
 ## Mathematics and Statistics
 Tanner, Martin A., and Wing Hung Wong.
 "The calculation of posterior distributions by data augmentation."
 Journal of the American statistical Association 82.398 (1987): 528-540.